Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Introduction.

 where $D_m$ is the dimension of the model $m$ and the function $\textit{pen}$ is a penalty function increasing with $D_m$. \\ Selecting $\Hat{m}$ from $\mathcal{M}$ by minimizing~(\ref{penalization_LS}) corresponds to selecting $\Hat{\lambda}$ from $\Lambda$ by minimizing~(\ref{lasso_eq}).
-Hence, the main challenge is the definition of $\textit{pen}$ that makes the best trade-off between goodness of fit and sparsity within $\mathcal{M}$.
-Among the most famous methods for model selection, we can cite $V-$fold cross-validation \cite{geisser1975predictive,arlot2010survey}, AIC \cite{akaike1973information}, Cp-Mallows \cite{mallows2000some}, BIC \cite{schwarz1978estimating} and eBIC \cite{chen2008extended}.
+Hence, the main challenge is the definition of $\textit{pen}$ that achieves an optimal trade-off between goodness of fit and sparsity within $\mathcal{M}$.
+Popular methods of model selection include $V-$fold cross-validation \cite{geisser1975predictive,arlot2010survey}, AIC \cite{akaike1973information}, Cp-Mallows \cite{mallows2000some}, BIC \cite{schwarz1978estimating} and eBIC \cite{chen2008extended}.
 For these penalty functions, the predictive risk is bounded when $\sigma^2$ is known and when the sample size $n$ tends to infinity.
 When $n$ is fixed, relatively small, and possibly smaller than the dimension $p$, a non-asymptotic point of view is preferable to get properties for all couples of $(n,p)$.
 In this direction, \cite{birge2007minimal} propose some penalty functions depending on the collection complexity such that $\Hat{m}$ guarantees non-asymptotic optimal control of the predictive risk.
 If the model collection is nested with a known variance, $\text{pen}(D_m) = 2 \sigma^2 D_m$ allows to achieve an optimal non-asymptotic control of the predictive risk \cite{akaike1973information}.
-If the model collection is fixed and large (for instance with an exponential growth with $D_m$) and if the variance is unknown, this optimal control is obtained with the data-driven penalties \cite{birge2007minimal,baudry2012slope}.
+If the model collection is fixed and large (for instance with an exponential growth with $D_m$) and if the variance is unknown, this optimal control is obtained with data-driven penalties \cite{birge2007minimal,baudry2012slope}.
 Lastly, if the model collection is data-dependent and if the variance $\sigma^2$ is unknown, the LinSelect penalty \cite{baraud2009gaussian,giraud2012high} guarantees an optimal control of the predictive risk.